 This page editorial help: Sister Lynn near Atlanta, GA

 Water baptism is by immersion.
 We commit our life to God in this ceremony.
-It is as we are dead and buried with him, to walk his life.
-Then, we are in Christ.
-In communion, Jesus is the bread that was broken for us, the wine is his blood that was shed for us, we partake his body and blood, and so he is in us.
-We are in him by baptism, he is in us by communion.
-However, we are one with him, he as our head and we as his body.
-He is in us as our Lord.
+It is as we are dead, buried, and live a new life in him.
+If so, we are in Christ.
+In communion, Jesus is the bread that was broken for us, the wine is his blood that was shed for us, we partake them, and so he is in us.
+Ceremonially, we are in him by baptism, and he is in us by communion.

 Baptism is required to join the Church and to be saved.
 Communion is to eat bread broken (symbol of his body) and to drink from the cup of wine (symbol of his blood).
 This is to remember him, and to show his death.
 This is needed to be steadfast with Jesus Christ.
 These two ceremonies are required for Christian life and eternal salvation.